-Project Activity Potential impact Proposed mitigation measures Responsible party Component 2: Improved coexistence between humans and key wildlife conflict species in select areas, through IPLC-led evidence-based approaches Socioeconomic study to be undertaken in project communities as a part of project startup.
-This study will inform the project on the demographics of the various communities as well as the type of HWC experienced and successful/unsuccessful mitigation measures taken to date.
-This information will then Project implementation partners (e.g. Government agencies and potential sub-grantees) lack the necessary awareness and competency to meet their obligations in the project, especially those related social and environmental safeguarding.
+Project Activity Potential impact Proposed mitigation measures Responsible party Component 1: Deploy ying Project Finance for Permanence ( PFP) for priority conservation areas in Gabon Output 1.1.1 Institutional capacity assessments, capacity strengthening plan and training for key organizations responsible for the priority conservation areas, to design, receive and execute the PFP Project implementation partners (e.g. Government agencies) lack the necessary awareness and competency to meet their obligations in the project, especially those related social and environmental safeguarding.
 This fact could negatively impact the implementation of the project and thus needs to guide the development of the strengthening plan and training for said partners.
 The project will assess capacities of third parties and will provide training and/or workshops to build the capacity of key project implementation partners and equip them with necessary knowledge and tools needed to achieve the objectives of the Project effectively and efficiently, in line with WWF's SIPP.
-Such capacity building activities will include a combination of the following topics: • WWF's Safeguards Integrated Policies and Procedures (SIPP) • Stakeholder Engagement • Indigenous People and Free Prior Informed Consent (FPIC) • Gender Equality and Women's Empowerment, • Human Rights TNC be used develop IPLC led HWC strategies that will be integrated into conservation management plans and will be designed, implemented, monitored, and reported on by IPLCs.
-Violence and human rights violations perpetrated against Indigenous Peoples and Local Communities, during enforcement support by Rangers or Conservation Officers from ANPN.
+Such capacity building activities will include a combination of the following topics: • WWF's Safeguards Integrated Policies and Procedures (SIPP) • Stakeholder Engagement • Indigenous People and Free Prior Informed Consent (FPIC) • Gender Equality and Women's Empowerment, • Human Rights CTF Violence and human rights violations perpetrated against Indigenous Peoples and Local Communities, during enforcement support by Rangers or Conservation Officers from ANPN.
 These personnel could also be confronting heavily armed poachers, thus exposing them to significant occupational health and safety risks.
 As part of the capacity building program, the project will provide dedicated training to enforcement personnel (e.g. Rangers, Conservation Officers from ANPN) on Ranger Principles and Human Rights, which will make a strong emphasis on the fact that no human rights violations should be perpetrated during enforcement support and regular management of the Protected Areas.
 The training will also include topics such as de-escalation, conflict management and evacuation protocols.
-TNC
+CTF